 How we teach SMSC

-Full details can be found in the document SMSC and PSHE Provision 2018-19, which is downloadable from the Teaching and Learning page.
+Full details can be found in the document SMSC, Religious Education and PSHE Policy 2019-20, which is downloadable from the Teaching and Learning page.

 The academy supports and delivers a firm commitment to developing and upholding British values.